 So, does Asajj Ventress suffer from PTSD?
 Well, consider her character traits...

-- Asajj often blames herself for the failures of others and/or events that are out of her control.
+- Asajj blames herself for the failures of others and/or events that are out of her control.
 She blamed herself for Vos turning to the dark side, just as she blamed herself for her master's death.

 - Finally, she is very reactive when experiencing traumatic feelings.
 She shows anger, aggression, and deadly outbursts whenever confronted.

 If you look at her past, it is evident much of her anger stems from social isolation: being sold into slavery, losing her masters, losing her sisters, and finally, losing her love.
 In fact, much of her loss represents the loss or absence of family.
-Without parents, she looks to her slave master, her Jedi Master, and even Count Dooku as a father-figure.
-They are either killed or end up betraying her.
+Without parents, she looks to her slave master, her Jedi Master, and even Count Dooku as her father-figure.
+Yet, they are either killed or end up betraying her.
 Similarly, she loses her clan in much the same way.
 Everyone she knew as a father, a mother, or a sister dies.
 And Asajj takes all the blame for their deaths.